Panda381/PicoLibSDK/Readme.txt

 -------------------
 How PicoLibSDK library files and directories are organized:

+!Pico - sample programs for base Raspberry Pico module.

+!PicoinoMini - SD card contents with sample programs and loader for PicoinoMini.

 !Picoino10 - SD card contents with sample programs and loader for Picoino.

 !Picoino08 - SD card contents with sample programs and loader for PicoPad